-Chilean police raid more offices in Church sex abuse investigation
+Chilean police raid more offices in church sex abuse investigation

 "This archbishopric reiterates its full respect for and compliance with the law," it said.

-Representatives of the dioceses of Valparaiso and Chillan declined to comment.
-A representatives for Osorno did not immediately reply to a request for comment.
+The archdiocese of Valparaiso said in an emailed statement it handed over the documents that prosecutors requested.
+A representative for Chillan declined to comment.
+A representative for Osorno did not immediately reply to a request for comment.

 Last month, the Chilean government requested that the Vatican share canonical documents related to nine clergy members accused of sex crimes.

-(Reporting by Cassandra Garrison, Antonio De La Jara and Aislinn Laing.
-Editing by Rosalba O'Brien)
+(Reporting by Cassandra Garrison, Antonio De La Jara and Aislinn Laing in Santiago; Editing by Rosalba O'Brien and Matthew Lewis)